-Doubt is a common theme in the martial arts.
+Doubt is a common theme in the martial arts and personal defense .

-Most of us started our training in order to address personal doubts as to whether we could defend ourselves if it really came down to it, when it really mattered.
-Sure lots of other things came along with the practice of martial arts, later distractions, but ultimately most people want to feel – even a little – like they are doing something that will be effective if ever they have to defend themselves.
+Most of us start training in order to address personal doubts as to whether we could defend ourselves and our loved ones if it really came down to it, when it really matters.
+Sure lots of other things come along with the practice of martial arts, later distractions that have us training for completely different reasons, but ultimately most people want to feel like they are doing something that will be effective if ever they have to defend themselves.
+Even a little.

 For some, this means pressure testing.
-Facing those doubts, and their fears, time and again so that ultimately they come to know that what they are doing is real.
-It’s effective.
+Facing those doubts, and even fears, time and again so that ultimately they come to know that what they are doing is real.
 It’s pressure tested.
 Proven.
 A select few go all-in, and put themselves on the line in order to prove it: military, law enforcement, work as a doorman, even professional fighting.

 For others….well, not so much.
-Instead, their doubt is addressed with faith.
+Instead, the doubt is addressed with faith.

 Faith in the art, faith in the teacher, faith in the belief system their practice espouses.
-In some martial arts communities there are forums with years-long threads (one has been going for literally 20 years!) where practitioners debate the “effectiveness” of their fighting faith compared to others, amongst each other and with outside detractors, never really coming to any meaningful conclusion.
-Since most have no personal experience with real violence to draw upon, they rely on artificial experience and the anecdotal evidence readily available in our hyper-connected world.
+In some martial arts communities there are forums with years-long threads (one has been going for literally 20 years!) where practitioners still debate the “effectiveness” of their faith compared to others, amongst each other and with outside detractors, never really coming to any meaningful conclusion.
+Since most have no personal experience with real violence to draw upon, or don’t train in any pressure-tested method, they rely on artificial experience and anecdotal evidence readily available in our hyper-connected world.
 Some even post video, blissfully unaware that what they think of as viable proof is third rate skill at best.

-Finding faith in such things, rather than seeking proof, even in something as pragmatic as a fighting discipline, one may start to venture into territory where the faith grows, expands, blends into and comes to encompass other people and other things.
+Finding faith, rather than seeking proof, even in something as pragmatic as a fighting discipline, one may start to venture into territory where the faith grows, expands, blends into and comes to encompass other things.
+Even other people.

-And then you might end up in something akin to a cult.
+And then you might just end up in something akin to a cult…